 - User Experience and Interface.
 One of the most consistent user experiences that have been rearchitected and modernized, similar to born-in-the-cloud products.

 - Best of Breed Field Service Capabilities.
-Abilities to manage the field service scheduling of over 50K field service technicians with substantial R&D investments in resource optimization capabilities.
+Abilities to manage the field service scheduling of over 50K field service technicians particularly with substantial R&D investments in resource optimization capabilities.

 - Best of Breed Asset Management Capabilities.
 One of the strongest asset-management capabilities for organizations with very thick asset and predictive maintenance needs, such as MRO organizations.